 How we assess and track progress at the primary school level

 All Key Stage One and Two pupils have a baseline assessment at the start of the academic year.

-Using this information, staff predict a child’s attainment for the end of the year and help the child set their own targets for English and numeracy.
+Using this information, teachers predict students' attainment for the end of the year and help set individual targets for English and Numeracy.

-These targets are shared with parents and the children work towards them in class.
-Gifted and Talented pupils can also be identified at this point, as can those children who need to join one of our support programmes.
+These targets are shared with parents and students then work towards them in class.
+Gifted and talented students can also be identified at this point, as can those students who need to join support programmes.

 As the year progresses, we assess your child in the following ways:

 - Observing them working in their ability groups